itsz-san/Version-Control-With-GitHub/README.md

 By the end of this, I should be able to see the branch in the project's github page.
 To make it less complicated, I will first commit this latest entry.
 So in the `feature/devlog-scripts` branch, this log entry will be the last update.
 It gets confusing otherwise.

+2022-12-07T22:03
+Alright after spending a hot minute in the other branch I am back.
+I made a typo with the branch name.
+And I'm wondering how to change a branch name.

+Apparently, it's possible with `git branch -m new-branch name` But I will have to switch back to that branch first before renaming.
+So let's leave those worries, along with the worry of conflicts, out of this branch.

+Also, in order to view branches.
+Use the `git branch` to list local repos. `-r` flag will list remote repos. `-a` will list ALL(both local and remote) repos.

+Any hows, I realised that the Video lesson included the merge workflow.
+But ergh, I'll do that later.
+Time to move on to the next lesson.